whostolemyhat/learning-projects/Readme.md

 ## Expert

 - [ ] Write a programme which acted like a personal planner.
 A user can input an event, note things to-do on a certain date.
-28. [ ] Make a Markov chain generator.
+28. [x] Make a Markov chain generator.
 Read text from a source, create a histogram and allow different prefix lengths.
 See [Think Python](http://greenteapress.com/thinkpython2/html/thinkpython2014.html#sec159) for info.
 29. [x] Noughts and crosses game.
+30. [ ] Create a Youtube video downloader
 - [ ] Write a phone/address book programme, with persistent data.
 The users should be able to add/delete/change the data.
 - [ ] Write a simple payroll programme, that would include pay rates, and hours work for employees.
 - [ ] Write a card game, eg blackjack